 In December 2014, then Congressman Doc Hastings, with support from Washington’s U.S. Senators, Maria Cantwell and Patty Murray, obtained congressional authorization for the new Manhattan Project National Historical Park.
 President Barack Obama signed the bill into law on Dec.
 19, 2014.
 DOE and NPS are on track to sign a Memorandum of Agreement (MOA) for joint management of the new park within a year of the law’s enactment.
 Consistent with the legislation, DOE will continue ownership of its eligible park facilities and will focus on preservation and safe public access.
 NPS, meantime, will interpret the Manhattan Project story for the public and run visitor services at the park locations.

 There were no moving parts inside the B Reactor, and the only sounds that could be heard during the reactor’s operation were the movements of millions of gallons of Columbia River water rushing through the reactor to cool it.
 The reactor also didn’t need many people to operate it, so a typical crew numbered less than twenty.

 The B Reactor produced plutonium for more than twenty years.
 It was shut down in February,1968, and was later scheduled to be “cocooned” like the other reactors at Hanford.
 (Cocooning is a process by which the reactor core is encased in a concrete shell for 75 years to allow the radioactivity to decay away.)
 However, in August 2008, the United States Department of the Interior designated the B Reactor as a National Historic Landmark.
 The United States Department of Energy now offers public tours of B Reactor.
-Click on the Hanford Tours Quick Link located on the welcome page of the www.hanford.gov website for more information about visiting the Hanford Site and B Reactor.
+Find out more about the tours on the Hanford Tour Page.